alex-gutev/live_cells/docs-src/docs/basics/two-way-data-flow.md

 both cells `a` and `b`.

-All that we need to do add this functionality to the previous example, is to add a `CellTextField` and bind its content to the `sum` cell.
+All that we need to do add this functionality to the previous example, is to add a `LiveTextField` and bind its content to the `sum` cell.

-Here's the full example with a `CellTextField` for the result of the addition:
+Here's the full example with a `LiveTextField` for the result of the addition:

 ```dart title="Multi-argument mutable computed cell"
 CellWidget.builder((_) {